 Let’s take a look at some of the key neighbourhoods in Melbourne, a city which is blessed with many and which add so much to its vitality.
 All of Melbourne’s neighbourhoods are easily accessible.

-St. Kilda, immediately south of the central district, is located on the ocean.
+St. Kilda, immediately south of the central district, is located on the seashore.
 To sum up the character of St. Kilda, it would be a neighbourhood which started out as a pleasant seaside suburb and which became an arty/alternative place, followed by a certain amount of gentrification.
 There is nothing like being by the ocean, and here, St. Kilda has a good beach and a vintage pier.
 So if you want to combine a swim with your Australia vacation, this is available.
 Afterwards, you can make use of the high concentration of restaurants, ranging from luxury to inexpensive.
 If there on a Sunday, check out the lively arts and crafts market.
 An iconic site is Luna Park, one of the world’s oldest fun and entertainment parks.
 Acland Street is a good place to enjoy some excellent desserts and cakes at one of its cafes.

 Fitzroy is very close to Melbourne’s centre but has its own individual character.
 It has been described as hip, funky, and a people-watching neighbourhood.
 All true but it is also a colourful place with lots of charm plus interesting boutique-style shops, wine bars, pubs, and restaurants.
 Additionally, there are a number of art galleries and museums.
 The main thoroughfare is Brunswick Street where you will find the most activity plus vintage clothes shops and second-hand bookstores.
 Every Saturday and Sunday, you can take in the Rose Street Market, where artists and designers display their handmade goods.
 Not far from Fitzroy is the lush and green 21 kilometre/13 mile Merri Creek Trail where you can walk or cycle passing by the CERES Environmental Park, a community centre featuring an urban farm.
 Another green spot is Edinburgh Gardens, a large park and a pleasant place for a stroll.